agentmodels/agentmodels.org/chapters/5d-joint-inference.md

 If human behavior in some decision problem always conforms exactly to a particular sub-optimal planning model, then it would be surprising if using the true generative model for inference did not help with accurate recovery of preferences.
 Biases will only affect some of the humans some of the time.
 In a narrow domain, experts can learn to avoid biases and they can use specialized approximation algorithms that achieve near-optimal performance in the domain.
 So our approach is to do *joint inference* over preferences, beliefs and biases and cognitive bounds.
 If the agent's behavior is consistent with optimal (PO)MDP solving, we will infer this fact and infer preferences accordingly.
 On the other hand, if there's evidence of biases, this will alter inferences about preferences.
 We test our approach by comparing to a model that has a fixed assumption of optimality.
 We show that in simple, intuitive decision problems, assuming optimality leads to mistaken inferences about preferences.

-As we discussed in Chapter IV, the identifiability of preferences is a ubiquitous issue in IRL.
+As we discussed in Chapter 4, the identifiability of preferences is a ubiquitous issue in IRL.
 Our approach, which does inference over a broader space of agents (with different combinations of biases), makes identification from a particular decision problem less likely in general.
 Yet the lack of identifiability of preferences is not something that undermines our approach.
 For some decision problems, the best an inference system can do is rule out preferences that are inconsistent with the behavior and accurately maintain posterior uncertainty over those that are consistent.
 Some of the examples below provide behavior that is ambiguous about preferences in this way.
 Yet we also show simple examples in which biases and bounds *can* be identified.

 ### Formalization of Joint Inference
 We formalize joint inference over beliefs, preferences and biases by extending the approach developing in Chapter IV.
 In Equation (2) of that chapter, an agent was characterized by parameters $$  \left\langle U, \alpha, b_0 \right\rangle$$.
-To include the possibility of time-inconsistent and Myopic agents, an agent $$\theta$$ is now characterized by a tuple of parameters as follows:
+To include the possibility of time-inconsistent and Greedy/Myopic agents, an agent $$\theta$$ is now characterized by a tuple of parameters as follows:

 $$
 \theta = \left\langle U, \alpha, b_0, k, \nu, C \right\rangle